-- (a) Includes for Mr. Parker, quarterly payments of \$37,500 for life and disability insurance benefits, secondary medical benefits, and supplemental retirement benefits in 2004, and an annual payment of \$77,546 for such benefits in 2003 and 2002; supplemental retirement benefits (which includes the payment of related taxes) of \$43,860 in 2003 and 2002; and life and disability insurance benefits (which includes the payment of related taxes) of \$43,860 in 2003 and 2002. - (c) Includes compensation for Mr. Meisenheimer from his employment date of December 31, 2002.
+(b) Includes for Mr. Parker, a payment of \$150,000 for life and disability insurance benefits, secondary medical benefits and supplemental retirement benefits (which includes the payment of related taxes) in 2004, and payments of \$165,266 for such benefits in 2003 and 2002.

+(c) Mr. Clark was Senior Vice President, Secretary and General Counsel of the Company until July 7, 2004.

+(d) Includes compensation for Mr. Meisenheimer from his employment date of December 31, 2002.

-AGGREGATED OPTION EXERCISES IN LAST FISCAL YEAR AND FISCAL YEAR-END OPTION VALUES
+AND FISCAL YEAR-END OPTION VALUES

 The following table sets forth information regarding stock options exercised during fiscal year 2004 and unexercised stock options held at the end of fiscal year 2004 by the Chief Executive Officer and the other four most highly compensated executive officers of the Company.
-The closing bid price for the Company's Common Stock, as reported by the National Association of Securities Dealers Automated Quotation System, was \$2.82 on June 25, 2004, the last trading day of the Company's fiscal year.
+The closing bid price for the Company's Common Stock, as reported by the National Association of Securities Dealers Automated Quotation System, was \$---2.82 on June 25, 2004, the last trading day of the Company's fiscal year.

+0 (u)

-- (e) Denotes exercisable options.
+Denotes exercisable options. (e)

-- (u) Denotes unexercisable options.
+Denotes unexercisable options. (u)

-- (a) Mr. Clark was Senior Vice President, Secretary, and General Counsel of the Company until July 7, 2004.
+(a) Mr. Parker was President and Chief Executive Officer of the Company until December 13, 2004. (b) Mr. Clark was Senior Vice President, Secretary and General Counsel of the Company until July 7, 2004.